waynetee/tp/docs/UserGuide.md

 </div>

-TODO: This part can be moved to a more general area.

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**

 You can use the `list` command to reset the display lists to display all the available buyers before using `match property`.
-This will find compatible buyers from the full pool of available buyers.
+This will allow you to find compatible buyers from the full pool of available buyers so that you don't miss out on the *best* matches.

 </div>

 Example:<br>